Faulty RAID Array Repair and Recovery for NAS Idis DR-2516P

 Yes, overheating or improper ventilation can potentially cause data loss on NAS Idis DR-2516P devices.
 Overheating can lead to various issues such as hard drive failure, data corruption, or even complete system failure.
 Improper ventilation can prevent effective cooling of the device, which can result in overheating and subsequent data loss.
 It is important to ensure that NAS devices are placed in well-ventilated areas and that proper cooling mechanisms are in place to prevent such issues.

-Although NAS DR-2516P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2516P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view